+Although 50 m aerial extent was achieved behind bluenose vessels the full length 75 m sections were used because in poor weather aerial extent was, at times up to 75 m.
 In poor weather the variation in aerial extent over a short timescale seemed to be just as much a deterrent as a more static bird-scaring line in flatter sea conditions.
 This was not quantitatively measured and was confounded by birds being more manoeuvrable in stronger winds where there was also more bird-scaring line movement.

 Swivels were not used to attach streamers, as they have not been observed to be useful by the author, increase cost, increase danger in the event of a fly-back, and create weak points.
 If streamers were tangled around the bird-scaring line backbone when deployed, then they tend to stay tangled.
 Once deployed successfully streamers do not tend to tangle often during set, and swivels have not been observed to reduce tangling.
 Excluding swivels also made the bird-scaring lines lighter and eliminated potential catch points with the longline.
-Swivels should be considered as an addition if necessary rather than a prerequisite, provided non-rotating braided rope is used.
+Swivels should be considered as an addition if necessary rather than a pre-requisite, provided non-rotating braided rope is used.

-4.2 Drag section
+4.2.
+Drag sections